Welcome to your healing journey!

 Qi Gong (Chinese Yoga) - This is an amazing de-stressor.
 With practice, Qi gong will help you live at a slower, less hectic pace.
 Being mindful of your breathe and movement will become natural even when not performing the exercise.
 Watch the video below and learn some basic Qi gong moves to get you started on a journey to better mental and physical health.
 You can also use my Mindful Movements video to incorporate movements, meditation and breath work into your daily routine.

 I hope you will incorporate one or more of these de-stressors into your daily routine.
 I highly recommend them for all ages.
 I have used these methods with team sports as well as weekly classes.
-As always, please contact me for a one on one call for help in managing your health and your stress.
+As always, please contact me for a one on one call for help in managing your health and managing your stress.

 It's taken me a while to write a second blog since finding out my daughter and I are Homozygous MTHFR.
 I went through the normal cycle of depression and defeated attitude while researching and not getting a whole lot of good answers.